MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 <details>
 <summary>September 1, 2021 — update for Team based on KB5005101* (OS Build 19042.1202)</summary>

 This update to the Surface Hub includes quality improvements and security fixes.
-Key updates to Surface Hub are outlined in [Windows 10 Team 2020 Update 1](https://techcommunity.microsoft.com/t5/surface-it-pro-blog/windows-10-team-2020-update-1-released-to-all-surface-hubs/ba-p/2653503), and also includes the below:
+Key updates to Surface Hub are outlined in [Windows 10 Team 2020 Update 1](https://techcommunity.microsoft.com/t5/surface-it-pro-blog/windows-10-team-2020-update-1-released-to-all-surface-hubs/ba-p/2653503), and also include the below:

 * Improves reliability for some Device Account setup scenarios when using an on-premises Exchange mailbox.